Primary survey

 When arriving at the scene of an accident it is important to ensure it is safe for you to approach and then to prioritise what injuries need dealing with first.
 The primary survey helps the first aider to recognise life threatening illnesses and injuries.

-The human body needs oxygen to survive, just 3 minutes without oxygen starves the brain cells and they start to die.
-Most people will die within 10 minutes of total oxygen deprivation.
+The human body needs oxygen to survive.
+In just 4 minutes without oxygen the brain cells will start to die and most people will die within 10 minutes of total oxygen starvation.
 It is crucial that first aiders recognise and treat conditions where oxygen isn’t getting to the body and do not concern themselves with minor injuries first.

 Following the steps of the primary survey will ensure that life threatening illnesses and injuries are dealt with first.
 It also helps when there are multiple casualties to determine who to help first.